strengejacke/sjPlot/README.md

 ### Changelog of development build 1.8.1-10

 #### General
-* Package documentation got major revisions.
 * `view_spss` is now deprecated.
 Use `view_df` instead.
+* Package documentation got major revisions.
+* Updated namespaces to meet new CRAN namespace requirements.

 #### New functions
 * `sjp.poly` to plot polynomial curves for linear regressions.